Walter Hudson (Minnesota politician): Healthcare

+Hudson is an anti-abortion activist and believes that women's right to abortion should be abolished.
+In 2022, he called for women who travel to other states to receive abortions to be arrested for murder.

+Democracy

+Hudson's campaign website claimed the 2020 election had questionable outcomes and said "our election system is fundamentally broken and deeply corrupt".

+Justice

 In 2015, Hudson said that offenders released on parole should have the right to vote restored to them.
 In 2023, when a bill restoring the right to vote was before the House, he voted against the bill.
 During a House hearing, Hudson called on legislators to acknowledge the "widespread demonization" of law enforcement and was nearly called out of order for his conduct.
 In 2023, he opposed a bill that would set up a system to report incidents of discrimination, saying it would infringe on people's right to free speech.
 He supported legislation aimed at keeping Native American children in foster care in Native American homes.

 Hudson opposed legislation creating a state board focused on youth restorative justice, saying it lacked a "well-defined definition" of restorative justice.
 He opposed the creation of a department focused on children and families, saying it would "replace love and intimacy with ideology and bureaucracy".

+Taxation

 In 2019, Hudson opposed Governor Tim Walz's proposal to increase the state tax on gasoline.

-In 2015, he advocated lifting the ban on Sunday liquor sales in the state.
+In 2015, he advocated lifting Minnesota's ban on Sunday liquor sales.

+Freedom of speech

 In 2025, Hudson proposed legislation that would criminalize the act of protesting "before or about the residence or dwelling of any person, except when the residence or dwelling is used as a place of business".
+In 2026, he proposed legislation that would make it a gross misdemeanor for anyone to protest outside a personal residence.